BeyondTrust Appliance B Series Installation Prerequisites

 - A unique, static IP address for the B Series Appliance

-- An SSL web server certificate + intermediate SSL certificate(s), and SSL root.
-OR, 1 Self-Signed certificate.
+- An SSL web server certificate, intermediate SSL certificate, and SSL root certificate, or 1 Self-Signed certificate.
+Additional information can be found in the SSL Certificate Requirements section.

 - The BeyondTrust software licensing package

-- BeyondTrust mobile clients require an SSL root and intermediate SSL certificate(s).
+- An SSL root and intermediate SSL certificate(s) for BeyondTrust mobile clients

-- Isolating client traffic from multiple networks requires multiple static IP addresses.
+- Multiple static IP addresses to isolate client traffic from multiple networks requires

 No client software (e.g., consoles, Jump Clients, Jumpoints, etc.) can be downloaded, installed, or used until BeyondTrust Technical Support builds a software licensing package for your B Series Appliance and you install it per the instructions provided by Support.
 Because this license package is encoded with the DNS A-record of the B Series Appliance as well as its SSL certificate, these must be in place before the license package can be completed.

-Several steps should be taken before the BeyondTrust hardware is delivered and installed:
+Ensure the following steps are completed before the BeyondTrust hardware is delivered and installed:

 - Allocate the necessary rack space for the B Series Appliance.
 Ensure the space has the necessary power and network access.

-A private DNS A-record resolving to the static IP address of the B Series Appliance will always be necessary.
-A public A-record and public IP will also be required if clients on public, external networks will need access to the B Series Appliance.
+A private DNS A-record resolving to the static IP address of the B Series Appliance is always necessary.
+A public A-record and public IP is also required if clients on public, external networks need access to the B Series Appliance.

-Although your B Series Appliance can function anywhere in your network with internet access, you will need to decide where in your network you plan to install the B Series Appliance prior to this step.
+Although your B Series Appliance can function anywhere in your network with internet access, you must decide where in your network you plan to install the B Series Appliance prior to this step.
 If you are going to access systems outside of your network, BeyondTrust recommends placing your B Series Appliance in a DMZ or outside of your internal firewall.
-See the table below for more details.
+See the location considerations table below for more details.
 For assistance with your firewall configuration, please contact the manufacturer of your firewall software.

-If you must move the B Series Appliance to another location to connect it to the internet, you will need to power down before you unplug it from its power source.
+The B Series Appliance must be powered down before it is unplugged it from its power source (for example, to move the appliance to connect it to the internet).
 If you can log into the /appliance administrative interface, go to the Status > Basics page and click Shut Down This Appliance.
 Manual shut down is possible if you press and release the power button one time.
 Wait 60 seconds for the B Series Appliance to power down before unplugging the B Series Appliance from the power source.
 When you reconnect the B Series Appliance at the new location, you will need to power up again.

 Outside your firewall